raphiniert-com/homepage/content/authors/admin/_index.md

 In 2016 Raphael decided to accept Jesus Christ as his Lord and saviour and asked him to forgive all his sins.
 Consequently, he became a [born again Christian](https://en.wikipedia.org/wiki/Born_again#Evangelicalism).
 Now, he volunteers as a leader of a prayergroup at the local church [Christengemeinde Freiburg](https://cgfr.de).
 When he got born again and freed from the demons he was possessed of, his life changed dramatically for the better and he became a new person.
 Read more about it [here](jesus).

-Furthermore, I love hard music.
+Furthermore, he loves hard music.
 Check out my [spotify playlist](https://open.spotify.com/playlist/1M61SvuPUWxTN7qPTvpA0P).